knightofnoobs/knightofnoobs/README.md

 - 👋 Hi, I’m @knightofnoobs
 - 👀 I’m interested in coding duh
-- 🌱 I’m currently learning phyton
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on 404
 - 📫 How to reach me (you will never find me)